Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ![image.png](.attachments/postman-with-power-platform/image22.png)

-As it can be seen from the response, the 204 success is returned which means request has been executed succesfully.
+As it can be seen from the response, the 204 success is returned which means the request has been executed succesfully.

 ### 2- Create records with data returned